hiiamboris/red-wiki/Unicode-Issues-with-Proposed-Resolutions.md

     (Requires the ability to indicate that Turkish languages rules should be used.)

 12. Upper Case sharp s (U+00DF)
-    Upper case "U+00DF"
+    Upper case "straU+00DFe"
-    The expected result is U+00DF
+    The expected result is "STRASSE"
 ```